UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Causal Decision-Making with Finite Data

+Now that we have connected uncertainty regions with bounds obtained by mini-max optimization in Equation~\ref{eq:4quant-mult}, we can select the best action or suggest how to approach the decision with Theorem~\ref{thm:decision-ate}.

-\begin{theorem} For a causal decision-making problem with $ATE(x)$ as the decision metric, let $(\Uatex, \Upatex, \Lpatex, \Latex)$ be estimated from the data.
+\begin{restatable}{theorem}{decisionate} For a causal decision-making problem with $ATE(x)$ as the decision metric, let $(\Uatex, \Upatex, \Lpatex, \Latex)$ be estimated from the data.
 The decision of $X=x$ as the best action (or cannot be the best action) is unambiguous if $\Latex> 0$ (or $ \Uatex < 0$).
-The decision is ambiguous and cannot be improved with more data if $\Lpatex<0<\Upatex$. \end{theorem}
+The decision is ambiguous and cannot be improved with more data if $\Lpatex<0<\Upatex$. \end{restatable}